447th Air Expeditionary Group: Expeditionary service in Iraq

 The group was redesignated the 447th Air Expeditionary Group and converted to provisional status on 28 January 2003.
 The 447th was activated at Baghdad International Airport in April 2003, after elements of the 3rd Infantry Division captured the airport 4 April of the same year.
-The base was named Sather Air Base on 8 April 2005 in honor of Air Force Staff Sergeant Scott D. Sather, who was killed two years prior in combat during Operation Iraqi Freedom.
-SSgt Sather was an Air Force Special Operations combat controller serving with the 24th Special Tactics Squadron at Pope Air Force Base, North Carolina.
+The base was named Sather Air Base on 8 April 2005 in honor of Air Force Staff Sergeant Scott D. Sather, who was killed two years prior in combat during the 2003 invasion of Iraq.
 As of 2008, Sather was one of the busiest airports in Iraq, leading in number of passengers handled, and placing second in the amount of cargo.

-The 447th Air Expeditionary Group provided aerial port, control of the military runway, aerial control, base operating support, combat airmen and combat medical support.
+The group provided aerial port, military runway control, aerial control, base operating support, combat airmen and combat medical support.
 The group also supported United States and Coalition forces with airlift, supplies and delivery of forces and materials within the Baghdad area.
-The 447th operated a joint environment, with Air Force aerial port airmen working next to United States Army soldiers.
-The airfield was a joint civilian-military airport, with a military ramp on the west side and a civilian runway and terminal on the other used for international civilian flight operations.
+Air Force aerial port airmen worked next to United States Army soldiers.
+The airfield was a joint civilian-military airport, with a military ramp on the west side and a civilian runway and terminal on the other used for international civil flights.

 Expeditionary service in Turkey

-The 447 AEG was reactivated on 18 December 2015 at Incirlik Air Base with a complement of A-10C attack aircraft and KC-135R aerial refueling aircraft as part of Operation Inherent Resolve.
-The group is an integral part of the coalition effort to take back territory in the Levant from the Islamic State of Iraq and the Levant.
+The 447 AEG was reactivated on 18 December 2015 at Incirlik Air Base with a complement of Fairchild Republic A-10C Thunderbolt IIs and Boeing KC-135R Stratotanker aerial refueling aircraft as part of Operation Inherent Resolve.
+The group was reactivated as part of the U.S. and allied efforts to take back territory in Iraq and Syria from the Islamic State of Iraq and the Levant.

+"While deployed to Incirlik Air Base, Turkey, as the 74th Expeditionary Fighter Squadron, assigned to the 447th Air Expeditionary Group (AEG) these Airmen uniquely supported multiple combat operations against enemy forces from July 15, 2017 to January 15, 2018."
+Awarded the Gallant Unit Citation.